philipmchugh/pdsnd_github/README.md

 Uses chicago.csv, new_york_city.csv, washington.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
 I want to credit GitHub, Udacity, and my friends in the UDACITY Help Group for their support.